-There has been a small increase of 200 people in the service sector this year (2021).
+There has been a significant increase of 3,375 people in the service sector this year (2022) attributing to a growth in the financial and services sector.
 Over the period 2008 to 2021 the number of people in this sector has seen significant fluctuations, peaking at 14,100 in 2012 though falling to its lowest level in 2020.
-With a figure of 12,175 the annual monitoring target to increase the number employed in the service sector to 13,797 has not been achieved.
+With a figure of 17,225 the annual monitoring target to increase the number employed in the service sector to 13,797 has been achieved.

-In comparison with Merthyr Tydfil over the period of 2009-2021, Blaenau Gwent witnessed a 7% and Merthyr Tydfil has witnessed a decrease of 4.7%.
+In comparison with Merthyr Tydfil over the period of 2009-2022, Blaenau Gwent witnessed a 20% and Merthyr Tydfil has witnessed a decrease of 6%.
+This is extremely positive for Blaenau Gwent.

-In terms of maintaining the number of employee jobs in the service industry and the target to increase the number from 12,700 to 13,797 by 2021, at 12,175 jobs, the target has not been achieved.
+In terms of maintaining the number of employee jobs in the service industry and the target to increase the number from 12,700 to 13,797 by 2021, at 16,475 jobs, the target has not been achieved.